lgsvl/simulator/Docs/docs/python-api.md

 In addition to Agent callbacks, EgoVehicle has one extra callback.

-`on_custom` - called when a custom Sensor Plugin sends a callback; accepts three arguments:
+`on_custom` - called when a Sensor Plugin sends a callback; accepts three arguments:
-`(agent, kind, context)` - agent instance, kind of custom sensor as string, JSON context
+`(agent, kind, context)` - agent instance, kind of sensor plugin as string, JSON context

-See [Sensor Plugins](sensor-plugins.md) for more information on Custom Sensors.
+See [Sensor Plugins](sensor-plugins.md) for more information.

 ### [NpcVehicle](#npc-vehicles) Callbacks [[top]] {: #npcvehicle-callbacks data-toc-label='NpcVehicle Callbacks'}